dreamfactorysoftware/platform-wiki/about-snowplow/Developer-FAQ.md

 1. Both of our supported collectors having a lag before events are written to Amazon S3
 2. Our Enrichment process running on top of Hadoop, a batch-based ETL tool

+Given these, the minimum achievable data recency is around 2 hours.

 To find our more about the lag before events are logged to S3, please read the answer [How long do CloudFront access logs take to arrive in S3?](#cfs3lag)